Bleach season 2

-The Soul Society: The Sneak Entry arc (・潜入篇, Sōru Sosaeti: Sennyū-hen) is the second season of the Bleach anime series, containing 21 episodes.
-The episodes are directed by Noriyuki Abe, and produced by TV Tokyo, Dentsu and Studio Pierrot.
-In the English release by Viz Media, the title is translated as The Entry.
+The Soul Society: The Sneak Entry arc (・潜入篇, Sōru Sosaeti: Sennyū-hen) is the second season of the Bleach anime television series, containing 21 episodes.
+The episodes are directed by Noriyuki Abe, and produced by TV Tokyo, Dentsu, and Studio Pierrot.
+In the English release by Viz Media, the title is changed to simply The Entry.
 The season adapts Tite Kubo's Bleach manga series from the 9th volume to the 14th volume (chapters 71–117), with the exception of episode 33 (filler).
-The episodes' plot centers on Ichigo Kurosaki and his friends' journey to the Soul Society in order to save Soul Reaper Rukia Kuchiki from her impending execution.
+The season follows Ichigo Kurosaki and his friends, who infiltrate the Soul Society to save Soul Reaper Rukia Kuchiki from her impending execution for transferring her Soul Reaper powers to a human substitute.

-The arc initially ran from March 1, to July 19, 2005 in Japan on TV Tokyo.
-The first English airing of the series lasted from February 11 to July 15, 2007.
+The season aired from March to July 2005 on TV Tokyo.
+The first English airing of the series lasted from February to July 2007.
 It was shown on YTV's Bionix programming block in Canada and Cartoon Network's Adult Swim in the United States.